 The University of Northern British Columbia is committed to encouraging students from diverse backgrounds and experience to further their academic education through the establishment of scholarships, which promote academic excellence, and bursaries, which assist students in overcoming financial barriers to post-secondary education.
 All awards established at the University of Northern British Columbia are subject to acceptance by the University Senate.
 The on-line Scholarship, Bursary and Award Guide is a comprehensive listing of awards available to UNBC students.

 Application forms are not carried over from one award period to the next.
-Applicants are required to complete a new application form, along with any supporting documentation required, for each award period.
+Applicants are required to complete a new application form for each award period.
+Additional supporting documents from the main UNBC Awards Competition (mid-Oct to Mar 1st) are kept on file for one-year.
+New additional documents are required each main UNBC Awards Competition.

 NOTE: Undergraduate admission must be completed prior to applying for awards.